-Development charge payments may be deferred for eligible development applications with accrued interest, for the development of new affordable rental or affordable ownership dwelling units.
+This program layers on this existing deferral and establishes interest relief Interest-free payments on deferred Delevelopment charges payments may be deferred for eligible development applications with accrued interest, for the development of new affordable rental or affordable ownership dwelling units.

-- Buildings or structures with 75 units or more, where 30% of units are affordable either rental or ownership in accordance with the DCA, 1997 Bulletin. - The owner has or will enter into an agreement with the City for the exemption of development charges for the affordable ownership or affordable rental units in accordance with the City's Development Charges By-law. - May be stacked with other programs.
+- Rental residential Bbuildings or structures in accordance with the DCA, 1997 (4 or more units) with 75 units or more, where greater of one unit or 3010% of units are affordable either rental units or ownership as defined in accordance with the DCA, 1997 Bulletin, secured through an agreement with the City. - The owner has or will enter into an agreement with the City for the exemption of development charges for the affordable ownership or affordable rental units in accordance with the City's Development Charges By-law. - May be stacked with other programs.

-• Up to 100% of the development charges may be deferred for up to 2 years.
+Up to 100% of the interest on of the deferred development charges may be waived deferred for up to 2 years.

-Development charge payments for eligible projects may be deferred up to 2 years, with accrued interest.
+Development charge interest payments for eligible projects may be waived. deferred up to 2 years, with accrued interest.